 * Exports rise less than expected in August

-* German BGA trade group slashes full-year forecast for exports
+* German BGA trade group slashes full-year forecast for

 * Industrial orders dip 0.3 percent on lower foreign orders